 I’m thrilled that these questions are being asked.

-In other words: Single mama, you have a huge amount of responsibility, so when it comes to earning, go big!
+In other words, single mama, you have a huge amount of responsibility.
+When it comes to earning, go big!

 Do not make professional decisions “as a single mom.”
 Single moms are, statistically poor.
 Don’t be poor.
 Go for that raise, even if it means you have to work a few more hours each week.
-Hire extra babysitting so you can get that advanced degree and qualify for more promotions in your future.
-Take that risk — that horrifying terrifying risk — and start that dream business.
+Consider hiring extra babysitting, at least temporarily, so you can get that advanced degree and qualify for more promotions in your future.
+Take that risk — that horrifying, terrifying risk — and start that dream business.
 Take that risk and invest in yourself.
 Because, statistically, risk over the long-term is rewarded.

 Because there is just one earner in your family, you need extra financial cushions.
 This includes living within your means, paying down debt, saving for emergencies now, and long-term crises in the future.

-But if you realistically cannot afford your lifestyle, decide right now to change that.
+But if you cannot afford your lifestyle, decide right now to change your spending.
 Successful single moms do not replicate their nuclear-family neighbors’ lives.
 They build their own amazing lives, on their own terms — within their own means.

-Federal law requires you to have health insurance, state law mandates you carry car insurance, and your mortgage lender insists you buy homeowners insurance.
-Don’t forget disability coverage, and whatever you do, do not skimp on life insurance.
+State law (in most places) mandates that you carry car insurance, and your mortgage lender insists you buy homeowners insurance.
+Don’t neglect disability coverage, and whatever you do, do not skimp on life insurance.
 Many single moms do not have coverage from life insurance, and I understand the hesitance.
 After all, it is one more monthly expense in an often very tight budget.
 Also, it is horrifying to think about your own mortality, and formally make end-of-life decisions about who would care for your children in the event something should happen to you.

 But the severity of the situation means you absolutely need to carry life insurance.
-Even if you feel confident your children would be well cared for by their dad, or your sister or mom, there are so many financial considerations to plan for in your absence.
-This includes:
+Even if you feel confident your children would be well cared for by their dad or your sister or mom, there are so many financial considerations to plan for in your absence.
+These could include:

 - The need for a larger home than those new guardians may currently have

-- Extra childcare that their other parent would need to hire
+- Extra childcare that the other parent would need to hire

-- Expenses like music and sports lessons, summer camps, and of course their college educations
+- Expenses like music and sports lessons, summer camps, and of course college educations

 - Helping your adult children buy their first homes or pay for a wedding

-Keep a minimum of three months living expenses on hand in the event of job loss, medical emergency or sudden major expense like a car repair.
+Keep a minimum of three months’ living expenses on hand.
+We all experience a large, unplanned expense at some point.
+You could experience a job loss, medical emergency or sudden major expense like a car repair.
 At the same time, get serious about your retirement planning.
 Take advantage of any investment benefits offered by your employer, and seek professional advice about investment strategies that can help you reach your goals.
-Since you don’t have a spouse, the pressure to save is that much more important, so you don’t have to be a burden on your adult children in the future.
+Since you don’t have a spouse, the pressure to save is that much more important, if you don’t want to be a burden on your adult children in the future.